 Just like it sounds, eCycling is the recycling of electronics.
 As of right now, there are few significantly useful eCycling programs in place.
 Recycling electronics poses its own set of problems and some of this so called recycling actually involves shipping electronics away from the United States – not recycling them at all.

-Some crazy facts about electronics in America:
+Crazy facts about electronics in America

 According to the Consumer Electronics Association (CEA) electronics are a booming business.
 Various statistics from CEA back this up, for example, they note:

 - The consumer electronics industry was expected to exceed revenues of $174.9 billion in the United States last year and that’s a growing number.
 By then end of this year, CEA estimates electronic sales to be at an all-time high of more than $182 billion.